matrix-org/synapse/docs/modules.md

 such as email.
 It is passed the medium (eg. "email"), an address (eg. "jdoe@example.com") and the user's password.

-The method should return None if the authentication is unsuccessful.

 On a failure it should return None.
 On a success it should return a (user_id, callback) tuple where user_id is a str containing the user's (canonical) matrix id and the callback is a method to be called with the result from the `/login` call (see the